Big Black (musician)

 Danny "Big Black" Rey (1934) is an American actor, musician, and percussionist specializing in Latin and ethnic jazz music.

+Career

 After playing at clubs and hotels in Miami and in calypso bands in the Bahamas during the 1950s, he moved to New York in the early 1960s, working mostly with Randy Weston, as well as performing with Junior Cook.

 In 1965 he played with Dizzy Gillespie and Ray Bryant and performed and recorded with Freddie Hubbard.
 The following year he was back with Weston's band at the Monterey Jazz Festival.

 In 1975, he recorded with Charles Tolliver and Pharoah Sanders.

 In 1989 he moved from New York to California.